rhsgsa/hybrid-cloud-coolstore/README.md

 ## Single Cluster Installation

-01. Provision an OpenShift 4.10 workshop cluster on RHPDS
+01. Provision an OpenShift 4.12 workshop cluster on `demo.redhat.com`

 01. Login to the cluster as a `cluster-admin`